Nicklon/Project-Landing/readme.md

 # Project Landing

-Project Landing it's a game made in Unity with the finality of learning the engine.This game it's based in the classic game Moonlander of the SNES.
-Known bugs will be in the description of the release, if it's not there feedback about it will be appreciated.
+Project Landing is a game made in Unity with the finality of learning the engine.This game is based in the classic game Moonlander of the SNES.
+Known bugs will be in the description of the release, if its not there, feedback about it will be appreciated.

 ## Objectives of the game